Chapter 1: Matthew 5:28

 “You’re not answering me because you don’t like the answers.
 Isn’t that right?”
 She began tapping the heel of her right foot into the carpeting.
 There was an upturn at the corners of her mouth, not unlike those drawn with clown’s make-up.

 “It may be a little too personal and not in-keeping with the doctor/client relationship, to be frank.”
-A bead of sweat fled down his back and hid in his waistband.
+A bead of sweat detached itself, sped down his back, and crashed into his waistband.

 “So, I tell you everything about me, and you get to keep your life secret.
 Is that how it works?
 Is that a relationship?
 How is that supposed to help me?”
 She folded her arms, crossed her legs, right foot jiggling.